amiranjom/Database_Design_System/homeworks/HW1.md

+# Instructor Comments (ERD only)

+in general a good one.
+I am not sure if the bold relations in your diagram means that they will become a table.
+If that is the case, then you need to modify it because in a one-to-many or many-to-one the relation is not going to be a table.
+If thee bold relation means something else, then no need to modify the ERD, and you can use it for your final version.

 # The Semantic-Conceptual Model

 In this homework, students will learn to design a database system from a concept based on use cases, bussines rules (database requeriments), and Entity Relation Diagrams (ERD).